ian-bateman/os-xtoo/README.md

 ### Java Versioning
 This overlay implements a brand new feature of no longer requiring Java versions in ebuilds.
-Java verions will be based on the version of Java used during build time of any given package.
+Java versions will be based on the version of Java used during build time of any given package.
 This elimites the need to update versions in ebuilds for newer versions of Java.
 This also provides means to have all jars built for a specific Java release.